xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

     </li>
 </ul>
 <h2 id="h_01FCZN7TQYJPEDJPZ8KT5GZM8K"><span style="font-weight: 400;">What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </span></h2>
-<p id="docs-internal-guid-347df06c-7fff-1769-ba1c-4fc73fcc9651">Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-dc46be8e-7fff-56de-ef59-ebef23a6c25a">Just to clarify - if you have had a Discord Nitro subscription at any point on your account and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 month Nitro subscription.<span id="docs-internal-guid-ea385d71-7fff-fda6-a223-6f853a37dd8b"></span></p>
+<p>So long as you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 month Nitro subscription.<span id="docs-internal-guid-ea385d71-7fff-fda6-a223-6f853a37dd8b"></span></p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>